Revolutionizing Employee Engagement: Tailoring Total Rewards for Maximum Impact

 It’s time for us to break away from traditional thinking and realize that total rewards are no longer a one-size-fits-all proposition.
 Here are some total reward options that can serve a wide range of employees’ needs.

 Easy Total Rewards Programs

-There’s usually a lot of low hanging fruit in our organizations.
-It’s literally right there in the field, ready to be picked.
+There’s usually a lot of low-hanging fruit in our organizations.
+It’s right there in the field, ready to be picked.
 But you’ll never find the orchard if you don’t leave the corporate office.
 Programs that work for executives, GMs, and corporate employees probably won’t work for an hourly employee who works in your restaurant.

-Here are some examples of what simple conversation or surveys may yield:
+Here are some examples of what simple conversations or surveys may yield:

 - Bus passes

 - Extra rewards for suggestions that are implemented

 - Candygrams for peer-to-peer recognition